-NOTE: Total energy includes electricity, natural gas, petroleum and energy from waste heat consumed by Mosaic operations including mines, manufacturing plants, distribution sites, agricultural operations and our Streamsong Resort.
-In alignment with our sustainability targets and progress tracking, steam is excluded as a source of energy.
-These figures do not include recently acquired Mosaic Fertilizantes facilities in Brazil since they were not part of the original target setting process.
-Companywide energy intensity including acquired facilities is 2.83 GJ/ tonne of finished product.
-For total energy intensity broken down by business segment, please see our 2018 Environment Metrics Supplement.
+NOTE: Mosaic Legacy figures do not include recently acquired Mosaic Fertilizantes facilities in Brazil since they were not part of the original energy target setting process.
+Companywide energy intensity includes acquired facilities.
+For intensity broken down by business, please see our 2019 Environment Metrics Supplement.